migueldeicaza/TextBufferKit/README.md

-TextBufferKit - a port of the vscode-textbuffer code to Swift
+TextBufferKit - a port of the vscode-textbuffer code to Swift 5.1

+(This currently requires Xcode11 to build)

 Documented here: